 ABI will publish a separate Request for Qualifications to study transit alignments, which will be funded through a Federal Transit Authority grant.

 - ABI and PATH Foundation hosted a community meeting on May 12, 2022 to present and discuss the results of the Northwest Trail Study.
 Download the study.

-- Eight options are under consideration organized into three main corridors.
-ABI and PATH Foundation held the first public meeting on May 26, 2021, to discuss and receive feedback on the alignment study.
-You can download the presentation here and view a recording of the meeting here.
+- The options are under consideration organized into three main corridors.
+ABI and PATH Foundation have held public meetings on the following dates to discuss and receive feedback on the alignment study: